net00-1/SW-DLT/Docs.md

 The video download option offers two types of downloads: Default and Custom Quality.
 Videos are saved with the proper titles available from youtube-dl.

-**Default Quality**: videos are downloading using the following youtube-dl format string:
+**Default Quality**: videos are downloaded using the following youtube-dl format string:

  `best[ext=mp4]/best/bestvideo[ext=mp4]+bestaudio[ext*=4]/bestvideo[ext!*=4]+bestaudio[ext!*=4]` i.e: